15 Letterhead Examples With Logos to Inspire Yours

 Published:

 Think about the last time you opened a physical letter or piece of mail from a company.
 How did it look?
 Were there prominent colors, a big logo, or any sort of brand identity that grabbed your attention?
 Did it seem like it was meant for you?
+Details like this can have a surprisingly large effect on how people view your brand.

-Also note that the term “letterhead” can also refer to the design of an entire page.
+Also, note that the term “letterhead” can also refer to the design of an entire page.
 For example, the design at the top of the page may extend to a page footer and/or the background of the page.
 Letterheads can also be placed elsewhere on the page, though placement at the top is most traditional.

 Practically, a letterhead helps readers immediately recognize your company and read the message that you want them to read.
 It’s best to include one in some form than none at all.

-But, there’s more to it than that: Though the medium of paper and ink has been replaced by digital communications in many industries, a well-crafted physical branding set is another chance to make an impression on current and potential customers.
+But there’s more to it than that: Though the medium of paper and ink has been replaced by digital communications in many industries, a well-crafted physical branding set is another chance to make an impression on current and potential customers.
 Like with your website design or any marketing material, use your letterhead to convey personality and distinguish yourself from competitors.

 1. Include a prominent brand logo.